MicrosoftDocs/Viva/Viva/insights/Tutorials/exclusions-introduction.md

 audience: Admin
 ---

-# Analyst settings in Workplace Analytics
+# Analyst settings

-As an analyst of Microsoft Viva Insights in Workplace Analytics, you use Analyst settings to set up meeting and attendee exclusion rules for data analysis purposes.
+As an analyst of Microsoft Viva Insights, you can use the Analyst settings in the advanced insights app to set up meeting and attendee exclusion rules for data analysis purposes.

-You can use Query designer in Workplace Analytics to measure work-related calendar collaboration.
+You can use Query designer to measure work-related calendar collaboration.
 For this type of analysis, you want to make sure the queried data is applicable.
 That is, you want to include only participation in meetings that reflect actual work-related collaboration and exclude unrelated events from the data.

 You can exclude events with one of the following exclusion types: